MischaMoon/PhotoGalleryMobile/README.md

     -Tap on the pic to see it fullscreen

-    -Slide up to close the view
+    -Slide up/down to close the view

     -Tap on the navigation arrow to close the view

-    -Double tap / pinch the pic when open to zoom
+    -Double tap/pinch the pic when open to zoom

 __________________________________________________________________________________________________________________
 ## Install cordova plugin Dependencies